LyxicaArchive/Miles-10-Sound-Dumper/README.md

         --noise=[0x2000]                  Adjust the noise floor when detecting silence.
 Any samples below this value
                                           will be considered silent.
+        --start=[1250]                    When beginning an event recording, the amount of milliseconds of silence to
+                                          wait for audio before giving up.
+        --end=[500]                       After an event has started recording, the amount of milliseconds of silence
+                                          to wait before stopping the recording.
       -h, --help                        Display this help menu
       "--" can be used to terminate flag options and force all following arguments to be treated as positional options
 ```

 ## Tutorial